Language Bindings

 The Lua language binding is realized in terms of the lua_swupdate module that defines three bindings, namely for the control interface, the progress interface, and a convenience function yielding a table holding all local network interfaces including their IP addresses and submasks.

-The lua_swupdate Lua module interface specification that details what functionality is made available by bindings/lua_swupdate.c is found in bindings/lua_swupdate.lua.
+The lua_swupdate Lua module interface specification that details what functionality is made available by bindings/lua_swupdate.c is found in bindings/lua_swupdate.lua, reproduced for convenience in Section Lua Language Binding Interface Specification.
 It serves as reference, for mocking purposes, and type checking thanks to the EmmyLua-inspired annotations.

 Note that, depending on the filesystem location of the Lua binding’s shared library, Lua’s package.cpath may have to be adapted by setting the environment variable LUA_CPATH, modifying package.cpath prior to a require('lua_swupdate'), or , as last resort, using package.loadlib() instead of require('lua_swupdate').